pavittarsingh315/Nerastar2/README.md

 1. Integrated Add Post into navbar instead.
 Changed the right menu to include followers and following instead.
 2. Changed Post and Profile save method to resize images on upload

+## Twenty First Commit

+1. Changed follower/following serializer to include if request user is following the person or not.
+2. Created ability to fetch followers and following list.
+Styled it as well